 One request in connection with this post: please connect the Institut Henri Poincaré to the eduroam wireless network!
 The place is dedicated to visiting mathematicians and theoretical physicists, it should have been the first one [in Paris] to get connected to eduroam.
 The cost cannot be that horrendous so I wonder what the reason is.
 Preventing guests from connecting to the Internet towards better concentration? avoiding “parasites” taking advantage of the network? ensuring seminar attendees are following the talks?
 (The irony is that Institut Henri Poincaré has a local wireless available for free, except that it most often does not work with my current machine.
 And hence wastes much more of my time as I attempt to connect over and over again while there.)
 Just in connection with IHP, a video of Persi giving a talk there about Poincaré, two years ago:

-The big’MC seminar in Paris will be delivered on Thursday, October 17 by
+The next big’MC seminar in Paris will be delivered on Thursday, May 15, by

 Stuart Russell (University of California, Berkeley, visiting Paris 6 this year) will give a seminar next week, Thursday November 22, 10am, LIP6, Université Paris 6, on Global Seismic Monitoring: A Bayesian Approach.
 Here is the link to the LIP6 webpage.